improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 ## Checkout the API repository

-* Keep your `yarn start` frontend running, but now open a 2nd console window
+* Keep your `yarn start` frontend running, but now open a 2nd console window--or a separate tab
 * Change directories to a folder separate from the existing project.
 The parent directory above the react-redux-timesheet project would work nicely
+* This is to get a backend server running and available for local development

 Checkout the backend API server project from Github.